Video therapy transforming lives in Washington State.

-As a therapist with 10 years of experience, I have helped hundreds of adults learn to overcome or manage a variety of mental health problems including: Various forms of anxiety and phobias; trauma; Obsessive Compulsive Disorder (OCD), emotional problems including depression and anger; and a variety of behavioral problems.
+As a therapist with over 10 years of experience, I have helped hundreds of adults learn to overcome or manage a variety of mental health problems including: Various forms of anxiety and phobias; trauma; Obsessive Compulsive Disorder (OCD), emotional problems including depression and anger; and a variety of behavioral problems.
 Obstacles such as these can create enormous personal and interpersonal problems that can reduce our quality and satisfaction of life.
 I use a variety of treatment approaches to target the specific problems presented and work toward overcoming or managing these problems in order to regain or improve one’s mental health and quality of life.
 Regardless of the particular approach, developing a safe and trusting working relationship is the foundation of effective therapy.

 Trauma & PTSD